solus-cold-storage/info/NEXT_NOTES.md

  - Sound Applet to merge into Panel Applet, and converted into optional Sound Applet

+**Notifications:**

+ - Richer notifications (Actionable)
+ - Don't die with Rhythmbox. kthxbai.
+ - Group the notifications by application
+ - Raven needs a "Quiet Mode" (do not disturb)
+ - Groups have a "last time", sort by this.
+ - Dismiss on group basis too.

 **Settings**:

  - Removed from Raven, need a new method in which to control these